Then Isaac Sent Jacob to Laban,

 Throughout the Bible we find that God does not want the godly to marry the ungodly.
 In Genesis 6 the result of the fallen angels, or sons of God, marrying the daughters of men resulted in the judgment of the Flood and only eight godly people left on the earth.
 Such intermarriage always leads to godlessness and ADONAI forbids it (Second Corinthians 6:14).
 If you are thinking about marrying an unbeliever, let me say this.
 If you cannot win him or her to Jesus before you get married, you will not win him or her to the Lord after you are married.
 Missionary dating does not work.
 You might say, “They will change,” and you are right.
 They will get worse after you say, “I do.”

 Then, in order that neither Rebekah nor Jacob could have any more doubt that he fully desired and intended that Jacob should have the full blessing, Isaac repeated the blessing in terms much more like those which he himself had received from God (26:3-5).450 He said: May El Shaddai bless you and make you fruitful and increase your numbers until you become a community of peoples (28:3).
 Isaac reiterated the blessing from God Almighty (17:1a).
 This name comes from the idea that all might and power is expressed in the term God or El.
 The word Almighty comes from a root word meaning strong, powerful or to do violence, especially in the sense of one who is so powerful, He is able to set aside the laws of nature.
-As El Shaddai, He was able; nothing is impossible for Him.
+As El Shaddai, He is able; nothing is impossible for Him.
 He was wholly capable of fulfilling all the promises that He had made to Abraham, Isaac and Jacob.
 Isaac said to his son, “May He give you and your descendants the blessing given to Abraham, so that you may take possession of the land that God gave to Abraham” (28:4).

 Then Isaac sent Jacob on his way from Beersheba, and he went to Paddan Aram around the age of seventy-five to Laban, son of Bethuel the Aramean, the brother of Rebekah, who was the mother of Ya’akov and Esav (28:5).
 Isaac knew how El Shaddai had protected him, and he was confident that He would do the same for his son Jacob.